 Most of us go through our daily routine without a thought of who might be watching.
 Whether we’re going to work, school, lunch, the gym, or coffee, we most likely have a smartphone with us quietly tracking our movements.

 Who is Tracking Your Movements?

-A recent report conducted by researchers at MIT released in the Journal Scientific Reports says just that; our patterns and movements are all being reported by our smartphone’s GPS location services.
-With just so much as this anonymous location data, someone could easily figure out who you are, where you go, and when you go there.
+Researchers at MIT reported in the Journal Scientific Reports that our patterns and movements are all being reported by our smartphone’s GPS location services.
+With just this anonymous location data, someone could easily figure out who you are, where you go, and when you go there.

-Although it doesn’t appear yet that the data storage has been used maliciously, it is still an invasion of privacy.
-Increasingly, the makers of mobile applications and programs are opening up systems to broadcast ‘anonymous’ information in order to allow advertisers and developers alike, to better target a specific market.
-Apple’s iPhone comes with a statement declaring mobile data is used and shared with ‘partners,’ and ‘licensees.’
+Although it doesn’t appear yet that the data storage has been used maliciously, it is still an invasion of privacy and could lead to identity theft cases.
+Increasingly, the makers of mobile applications and programs are opening up systems to broadcast “anonymous” information in order to allow advertisers and developers alike, to better target a specific market.
+Apple’s iPhone comes with a statement declaring mobile data is used and shared with “partners” and “licensees.”

 A special feature of most smartphones uses the GPS beacon to determine your location and broadcasts it along with social media posts.
 A family recently discovered this when they posted a message on Facebook.
 The post, along with the message, posted the location of the phone notifying all that the family was abroad and not at home.
 Security experts say this is the kind of information that notifies thieves that you are not home nor will be home for some time.

 With the GPS location service “on,” smartphones will attach location information to social media posts, photos, and even automatically update some applications.
 This feature is known as “Geo-Tagging,” and might pose a severe risk to your privacy.
 Smartphones will automatically add information that may be invisible to you, but will be added to photos once uploaded to social media sites.